 - To convene or participate in forums, roundtable discussions, or stakeholder meetings on youth safety to help forge innovative solutions in the workplace or to provide input on safety and health issues.

 Training and Education

-The Participants intend to work together to achieve the following training and education goals, as the opportunity or resources permit:
+The Participants intend to work together to achieve the following training and education objectives, as resources permit:

 - To review and provide input on effective training and education curricula for youth entering the workforce to promote understanding of workers’ rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.